AshkanVakili9/Delivery_Online_shop_backend/README.md

 this app contains comments, rate and adding product to favorite table.
 # cart app
 here is the cart model for the customers who can buy products.
-# delivery folder
-contain django configurations.

-#Run The Proejct Without Docker
+# delivery folder  Run The Proejct Without Docker

 Explain how to get started with the project without docker and nginx, from installation to running the server.